 Battery thermal management systems can be either passive or active, and the cooling medium can either be air, liquid, or some form of phase change.
 Air cooling is advantageous in its simplicity.
-Such systems can be passive, relying only on the convection of the surrounding air, or active, using fans for
+Such systems can be passive, relying only on the convection of the surrounding air, or active, using fans for airflow.
+Commercially, the Honda Insight and Toyota Prius both use active air cooling of their battery systems.
+The major disadvantage of air cooling is its inefficiency.
+Large amounts of power must be used to operate the cooling mechanism, far more than active liquid cooling.
+The additional components of the cooling mechanism also add weight to the BMS, reducing the efficiency of batteries used for transportation.

-2.Software BMS / smart BMS: -
+2) Software BMS / smart BMS :-

-It has all the features of hardware BMS.
-In addition to that they can control data, it has monitor to store data, transmit data via CAN, Bluetooth.A smart BMS offers benefits such as online monitoring for battery status regarding voltage, current, impedance, internal temperature, etc. 24/7 monitoring allows for timely response in case of potential battery accidents while reducing human maintenance costs.
+It have all the features of hardware BMS.
+In addition to that they can control data, it have monitor to store data, transmit data via CAN, Bluetooth.A smart BMS offers benefits such as online monitoring for battery status regarding voltage, current, impedance, internal temperature, etc. 24/7 monitoring allows for timely response in case of potential battery accidents while reducing human maintenance costs.